The Role of Universities in Fostering High Quality Citizen Science

 - Citizen Scientists and Scientist Citizens – Merging citizen and scientific knowledge by Lia Vasconcelos

-- Citizen science: Opening science, learning with society, sharing knowledge for democracy and sustainabilityby Maria Fernanda Rollo
+- Citizen science: Opening science, learning with society, sharing knowledge for democracy and sustainability by Maria Fernanda Rollo

-- Citizen Social Science: The example of participatory research with young people not in education, employment or training (NEET)by Veronika Wöhrer
+- Citizen Social Science: The example of participatory research with young people not in education, employment or training (NEET) by Veronika Wöhrer

 - Assessing air quality – a successful engagement in citizen science by Francisco Ferreira